-As previously stated, projects reflected in the fiscal year (FY) 2020-2023 TIP originate from the Saint Cloud APO's Metropolitan Transportation Plan (MTP) (https://bit.ly/35Qwgwp).
-The MTP contains a list of short-, mid-, and long-range transportation projects that are planned for the metropolitan area over a minimum 20 year time frame.
+As previously stated, projects reflected in the fiscal year (FY) 2020-2023 TIP originate from the Saint Cloud APO's Metropolitan Transportation Plan (MTP) (https://bit.ly/2K84G5X).
+The MTP contains a list of short-, mid-, and long-range transportation projects that are planned for the metropolitan area over a minimum twenty (20) year time frame.

-Figure 4: Saint Cloud APO's Metropolitan Transportation Plan MAPPING 2045 logo.
+Figure 4: Saint Cloud APO's Metropolitan Transportation Plan Blueprint-2040 logo.
 Photo courtesy of Saint Cloud APO.

-Projects identified in the MTP
+Roadway expansion projects identified in the MTP

-The APO's MTP has identified 27 expansion projects for the metropolitan planning area to tentatively be completed by 2045.
-Those projects are listed in Figures 5 and 6.
+The APO's MTP has identified six (6) expansion projects for the metropolitan planning area to tentatively be completed by 2040.
+Those projects are: